JuanCarlos-TiqueRangel/leo_ar_follower/README.md

 https://github.com/JuanCarlos-TiqueRangel/leo_ar_follower/blob/3ba2c648840a45fbc4d6c8ff8879e6882ac5ea4a/src/ar_follower.py#L27

-The expected behavior will be the next
+The expected behavior will be the next (video at 8x):

 https://github.com/JuanCarlos-TiqueRangel/leo_ar_follower/assets/47435355/a186d881-0d7e-46d1-ab25-79035db5abcd

-Now the repository has an interactive method that move automatically the ARTag around the environment and the robot will follow it.
+Now the repository has an interactive method that automatically moves the ARTag around the environment and the robot will follow it.
 To run this you have to cancel the ar_follower.py and now run the code that move dynamically the ARTag:

 ```
 rosrun leo_ar_follower dynamic_ar_tag.py
 ```

-In other terminal run the AR follower that will send to the dynamic_ar_tag the answer when it achieves the goal.
+In another terminal run the AR follower that will send to the dynamic_ar_tag the answer when it achieves the goal.

 ```
 rosrun leo_ar_follower ar_follower_interactive.py
 ```
-*Note:* This program was designed to run when the robot is located in the initial position o near to it.
+*Note:* This program was designed to run when the robot is located in the initial position or near to it (video at 8x).

 https://github.com/JuanCarlos-TiqueRangel/leo_ar_follower/assets/47435355/122c2668-347d-46ca-9ba6-b18f827ad5ce